GEORGE TOWNSEND 1898–1967

-By 1911 the family had moved to Lincoln Grove, Radcliffe on Trent and increased with addition of Lily 9, and Charlie 8.
+Age thirteen ‘Schoolboy, part-time grocer’s boy’ living with family on Lincoln Grove, Radcliffe on Trent and siblings born since 1901: Lily, nine, and Charlie, eight.
 The five eldest children had left home.
-George was listed in the Census as a “Schoolboy, part-time grocer’s boy”, father Thomas a brick engineer, Emily a lace machinist and May a lace clipper.
-No occupation was given for Ada 15.
+Father Thomas was a brick engineer, Emily, a lace machinist and May, a lace clipper.
+No occupation was given for Ada.

 Military Personnel Address on 1918 Electoral Register